-If the dialogue you write bores you, it’ll put your reader to sleep.
+If your writing bores you, it’ll put your reader to sleep.

-Your job is to make every word count.
-That’s the way to keep your reader riveted until the final page—no small task.
+Your job is to make every word count—the only way to keep your reader riveted until the end, which is no small task.

-But, as you have likely discovered, writing great dialogue is hard.
-If yours is bloated or obvious or telling or is in any other way uninteresting, readers won’t stay with you long.
+But writing dialogue well is not easy.
+If your dialogue is bloated or obvious or telling, readers won’t stay with you long.

-Unless you need to reveal a character as a brainiac or a blowhard pretending to be one, omit needless words.
+Unless you’re including them to reveal a character as a brainiac or a blowhard, omit needless words from dialogue.

 Obviously, you wouldn’t render a conversation the way a court transcript includes repetition and even um, ah, uh, etc.